Fair Class-Incremental Learning using Sample Weighting: Framework

 \section{Framework}

 In this section, we first theoretically analyze unfair forgetting using gradient vectors of sensitive groups and the current task data.
-Next, we propose sample weighting to mitigate unfairness by adjusting the average gradient vector of the current task data and provide an efficient algorithm.
+Next, we propose a sample weighting algorithm to mitigate unfairness by adjusting the average gradient vector of the current task data.

 \paragraph{Notations} In class-incremental learning, a model incrementally learns new current task data along with previous buffer data using data replay.
 Suppose we train a model to incrementally learn $L$ tasks $\{T_1, T_2, \ldots, T_L\}$ over time, and there are $N$ classes in each task with no overlapping classes between different tasks.
 After learning the $l^{th}$ task $T_l$, we would like the model to remember all $(l-1) \cdot N$ previous task classes and an additional $N$ current task classes.
 We assume the buffer has a fixed size of $M$ samples.
 For $L$ tasks, we allocate $m = M/L$ samples of buffer data per task.
 If each task consists of $N$ classes, then we allocate $m/N = M/(L \cdot N)$ samples of buffer data per class\,\citep{DBLP:conf/iclr/ChaudhryRRE19, DBLP:conf/nips/MirzadehFPG20, DBLP:conf/aaai/ChaudhryGDTL21}.
 Each task $T_l = \{d_i=(X_i, y_i)\}$ is composed of feature-label pairs.
 We also use $\mathcal{M}_l = \{d_j=(X_j, y_j)\}_{j=1}^{m}$ to represent the buffer data for each previous $l^{th}$ task $T_l$.
 We assume the buffer data per task is small, i.e., $m \ll |T_l|$\,\citep{DBLP:journals/corr/abs-1902-10486}.